-Freeman (1994), for example, (as cited in Johnson, 2000) claimed that the exposure to new ideas, the availability of materials, the quality of colleagues and supervisors as well as the types of students they have are the factors that influence language teachers in their job [21 23].
-Similarly, Auerbach (1991) contended that 'alienation', as a demotivating state, occurs when some language teachers work more than one job for economic security and as a result they fail to sense themselves as being part of any one institution or group [24].
+Freeman (1994), for example, (as cited in Johnson, 2000) claimed that the exposure to new ideas, the availability of materials, the quality of colleagues and supervisors as well as the types of students they have are the factors that influence language teachers in their job [20-21].
+Similarly, Auerbach (1991) contended that 'alienation', as a demotivating state, occurs when some language teachers work more than one job for economic security and as a result they fail to sense themselves as being part of any one institution or group [22].
 Moreover, Crookes (1997) found that teachers' motivation is influenced by the fact that the curriculum and textbooks' choice are mandated from authorities above or outside the institution because of the need to prepare students for standardized tests.
-Additionally, he claimed that another point that affects language teachers' motivation is the fact that they do not participate in decision making concerning their own students [25].
+Additionally, he claimed that another point that affects language teachers' motivation is the fact that they do not participate in decision making concerning their own students [23].

-Similarly, Barrs (2005) classified some of the motivational factors identified by Pakistani teachers as potential dissatisfies such as lack of resources to deliver adequate levels of training and follow up and potential satisfiers such as monitoring and accountability systems [26].
-Also, many researchers state that factors such as pays, co-workers and work conditions are the most important factors which create motivation among peoples (notably extrinsic motivation) [27].
+Similarly, Barrs (2005) classified some of the motivational factors identified by Pakistani teachers as potential dissatisfies such as lack of resources to deliver adequate levels of training and follow up and potential satisfiers such as monitoring and accountability systems [24].
+Another studies shows that some factors such as workplace office, education level, colleagues and family situation (children and parents) are the most important indexes for the efficacy of employees' achievement motivation [25].

 In addition, Butler (2007) tried to account for teacher motivation by adopting the goal orientation theory as the theoretical framework.
 (A theory applied to study learner motivation hitherto).
-The study confirmed that mastery goals predicted positive perceptions of help seeking, preferences for receiving autonomous help and frequency of help seeking; ability avoidance predicted negative perceptions and help avoidance; and work avoidance predicted expedient help seeking [28].
+The study confirmed that mastery goals predicted positive perceptions of help seeking, preferences for receiving autonomous help and frequency of help seeking; ability avoidance predicted negative perceptions and help avoidance; and work avoidance predicted expedient help seeking [26].

 These findings validated the proposed structure and measure of teacher goal orientations.
 In a more recent study, Davidson (2007) conceived of teacher motivation as a key factor that has been shown to affect the quality of education in Tanzania.
 At a basic level, he asserted, teacher motivation is linked to how teachers feel they are being treated and to the way they perceive their own living and learning conditions.
-The study calls for more concern for teachers and specifically improving teacher welfare [29].
-Finally, Ciani (2007) took a "top-down" approach by examining contextual elements of school goal structure and teacher community on teachers' sense of self- and collective efficacy and classroom goal structures.
-Their results indicated that teachers in highly performance-oriented schools reported significantly less adaptive motivational beliefs, lower community and more performance-oriented instruction than teachers in a low performance-oriented school.
-Aside from career motivation, there has been a lot of research conducted in some organizations to deal with the quality of work life within the organization [30].
+The study calls for more concern for teachers and specifically improving teacher welfare [27].
+Finally, Ciani (2007) took a "top-down" approach by examining contextual elements of school goal structure and teacher community on teachers' sense of self-and collective efficacy and classroom goal structures.
+Their results indicated that teachers in highly performanceoriented schools reported significantly less adaptive motivational beliefs, lower community and more performance-oriented instruction than teachers in a low performance-oriented school.
+Aside from career motivation, there has been a lot of research conducted in some organizations to deal with the quality of work life within the organization [28].

-Generally, results suggest that the quality of work life has a positive relationship with the other variables within the organization such as performance, efficiency, job satisfaction and organizational commitment [31, 32, 33].
+Generally, results suggest that the quality of work life has a positive relationship with the other variables within the organization such as performance, efficiency, job satisfaction and organizational commitment [29-31].
 However, there is a dearth of research when it comes to examining the quality of work life within educational organizations especially with regard to the specific discipline of language education.
-Day and his colleagues (2005), too, refer to that fact the relationship between teachers' motivation, efficacy, job satisfaction and commitment and between commitment and the quality of their work has not been the subject of extensive research [34].
+Day, Elliot, and Kington (2005), too, refer to that fact the relationship between teachers' motivation, efficacy, job satisfaction and commitment and between commitment and the quality of their work has not been the subject of extensive research [32].
 Noe and Bachhuber's (1990) conceived of career motivation as a multidimensional construct which includes three major domains: career resilience, career insight and career identity.
 What follows is a description of each domain: